Atharvkk/HuBERT_UME-ERJ/README.md

 # UME-ERJ_HuBERT
-Utilizing Self Supervised Speech Representation (HuBERT) trained on UME-ERJ for Measuring Pronunciation Deviations in Japanese Learners of English
+Utilizing Self Supervised Speech Representation (HuBERT) on UME-ERJ for Measuring Pronunciation Deviations in Japanese Learners of English